mail4hafij/TheHitCount/README.md

 2. **Rest**: A simple rest api that accepts post request to make a search.
 3. **Core**: Implements the HitCountService.
 All the logics are written here.
 4. **Functions**: Implements a Durable Funciton to orchestrate search for different search engines.
-5. **Common**: Common dependency for other projects.
+5. **Common**: Common dependency for all the projects.

-The key ideas behind this projects are -
+The key ideas behind these projects are -
 * Seperation of concerns.
 * Use concurrently running tasks to make search quicker (way 1).
 * Use orchestration mechanism to make search quicker (way 2).

 I used -
 * Autofac framework for Dependency injection.
-* SerpApi for making search to different search engines.
-The free api token has some limitation (100 searches only 24 left).
+* SerpApi https://serpapi.com for making search to different search engines.
+The free api token has some limitation (100 searches only 20 left).
 I have used a lot to test.
 Maybe you can sign in for SerpApi for free and generate an api_Key.
 Then replace the api_key in three places (appsettings for rest and web projects, localsettings for the function app project)

 ## How to run locally